remix-run/react-router/docs/start/tutorial.md

 We want it to be rendered in the root route's outlet, so we made it a sibling to the existing child route.

+(You might note we reused the `contactLoader` for this route.
+This is only because we're being lazy in the tutorial.
+There is no reason to attempt to share loaders among routes, they usually have their own.)

 Alright, clicking the "Edit" button gives us this new UI:

 <img class="tutorial" loading="lazy" src="/_docs/tutorial/11.webp" />